-The skull crusher is a superb exercise for targeting the triceps (tricep brachii), that three-headed muscle running the upper back of each arm.
-And, comprising over half the muscles in your arms, it's no wonder triceps are an important muscle group.
-Whether it's increasing your strength and muscle aesthetic to improving shoulder stability and promoting enhanced synergy between other upper body muscles, make sure to give your triceps some love on the gym floor!
+The skull crusher is a potentially superb exercise for targeting the triceps (tricep brachii), that three-headed muscle running the upper back of each arm.
+Whether it's increasing your strength and muscle aesthetic or improving shoulder stability and promoting enhanced synergy between other upper body muscles, it's important to try to give your triceps some love on the gym floor.

 Given the precarious position in which the weight is held, you can imagine where its name stemmed.
-But fear not, with proper execution, the skull crusher is a safe and very effective exercise.
+But fear not, with proper execution, the skull crusher should be a safe and effective exercise.

 Below, experts share how to perform a skull crusher.